 Most of the options are often mutually exclusive: for example, paying a dividend and buying back shares simultaneously does not make much sense, in our opinion.
 Buybacks are efficient at low valuation multiples and/or if the company trades below intrinsic value.
-At the same time, a dividend makes sense when the stock is trading at high multiples or above intrinsic value.
+At the same time, a dividend makes sense when the stock trades at high multiples or above intrinsic value.
 Both allocations assume there is no use for the cash in the business.
-If the retained earnings can be reinvested into the existing business at acceptable returns, this is always the best option.
+This is always the best option if the retained earnings can be reinvested into the existing business at acceptable returns.

 - DRIP/dividend investing is inferior to internal compounding

 - Why retaining earnings make more sense than distributions

 However, not many businesses or management teams can earn very high returns on retained earnings, especially as they become bigger and reach a more mature state.
 Because of this, the correct choice is often to return capital back to shareholders.